RHIT-CSSE/csse220/Homework/HWMaps/README.md

 1. In Eclipse, import this project (HWMaps) from your local copy of the CSSE220 repo
 2. Implement the 5 operations in *Maps.java*.
 3. Run the included JUnit tests to ensure your solution passes all the unit tests - do this by running *RunAllTests.java*
-4. Each student uploads her or his completed *Maps.java* file to the MapsHW Moodle Dropbox
+4. Each student uploads her or his completed *Maps.java* file to the HWMaps Dropbox

 - There are no documenting/commenting requirements for this assignment